 Today’s factismal: There are at least 140 different seas on Earth.

-You’ve probably heard of someone “sailing the seven seas”.
-You may even have wanted to do it yourself.
-But exactly what are the seven seas and why are they called that?
+Where do sharks live?
+Why in the seven seas, of course.
+But what are the seven seas?
+And why are they called that?
 As usual, there is a modern answer, an ancient answer, and the right answer.

 The ancient answer comes from the Greeks.
 They were great seafarers and sailed all over the “known world”.
 In doing so, they encountered many different bodies of water and called the largest and most important of them “seas”.
 To a Greek sailor of 300 BC or so, they seven seas would be the Aegean Sea between Greece and what was Troy and is Turkey, the Adriatic Sea between what was Rome and now is Italy and what was Illyria and now is Croatia, the Mediterranean Sea, the Black Sea between Turkey and the Ukraine, the Red Sea between Egypt and Saudi Arabia, the Persian Sea (now known as the Persian Gulf) between what was Persia and what is Saudi Arabia and what was Persia and what is Iran, and the Caspian Sea between what was wasteland and now is Russia and what was Persia and now is Iran.
 When a Greek sailor said he had sailed the seven seas, he was bragging that he had been all across the known world; he’d been everywhere, done everything, and gotten the toga.